-I consider myself a global citizen – before arriving here in Sweden, I lived for extended durations in the US, the UK, and India.
-I enjoy experiencing the cultural nuances and idiosyncrasies that at times seem illogical.
-Yet they help me broaden my outlook, and I like to make new acquaintances with people from different parts of the world.
+Nitish Shetye is from Mumbai, India.
+He considers himself a global citizen – before arriving here in Sweden, he lived for extended durations in the US, the UK, and India.
+He enjoys experiencing the cultural nuances and idiosyncrasies that at times seem illogical.
+Yet they help him broaden his outlook, and he likes to make new acquaintances with people from different parts of the world.

 What made you choose KTH?